-last release: March 2017
+last release: April 2017

-- Ethanol margins changed little in February and remained negative.
+- Ethanol margins changed little in March and remained negative.

 - Ethanol spot and nearby futures prices declined in March, even as RBOB gasoline prices increased.
 Ethanol futures prices average 10 cents lower than gasoline.